 Land and Water Foundation – is a not-for-profit company whose aim is to provide support to communities and other bodies who do not have the knowledge or resources to address flood and catchment management issues affecting their community.

-Land and Water Group - provides administrative functions to the businesses including accounts, HR, well-being, IT, insurance, procurement and reception services.
+Land and Water Group - provides professional functions to the businesses including accounts, HR, well-being, IT, insurance and procurement services.

-The Group’s head office is based at Albury near Guildford with subsidiary offices at Appleby Magna, Derbyshire and Kingsbury, Warwickshire.
+The Group’s head office is based at Albury near Guildford with a subsidiary office at Appleby Magna, Leicestershire and maintenance yard at Kingsbury, Birmingham.

 Our main types of suppliers are: -